‘A useful acquisition’ – Billy Bonds' first games for West Ham United

 There was further frustration in the League Cup, where West Ham reached the semi-finals, only to be thrashed 4-0 at West Bromwich Albion in the first leg to scupper their hopes of winning the competition for the first time.

-And it was that defensive frailty that saw Greenwood spend £135,000 on reinforcements, signing Scotland goalkeeper Bobby Ferguson from Kilmarnock, his fellow countryman and centre-back John Cushley from Celtic, and a 20-year-old full-back named Billy Bonds from Division Two side Charlton Athletic.
+And it was that defensive frailty that saw Greenwood spend £135,000 on reinforcements, signing Scotland goalkeeper Bobby Ferguson from Kilmarnock, his fellow countryman and centre-back John Cushley from Celtic, and a 20-year-old full-back named Billy Bonds from Division Two side Charlton Athletic for £49,500 on this day, 13 May, 54 years ago.

-All three made their competitive debuts in Claret and Blue when Sheffield Wednesday visited the Boleyn Ground on the opening day of the 1967/68 season, exactly 52 years ago today on 19 August 1967.
+All three - Bonds, Ferguson and Cushley - made their competitive debuts in Claret and Blue when Sheffield Wednesday visited the Boleyn Ground on the opening day of the 1967/68 season on 19 August 1967.

 Unfortunately, despite the trio’s presence in a defence that also comprised Moore and left-back John Charles, and a team that also included FA Cup winners Hurst, Peters, Ronnie Boyce, John Sissons and Eddie Bovington and a young winger called Harry Redknapp, the Hammers were breached again in a 3-2 defeat.